*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 As part of the program, there will be a variety of industries represented and you will be able to indicate industry preferences in your application.
-This exciting program has been offered since 2013.

 The CEE program is an opportunity to shadow and observe a career professional/alumnus in an industry of interest and explore a potential career path.
 Program features include the following: